MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common/wrap/wrap-how-to.md

 **Prerequisites**

-- You'll need to have a [Apple account](https://developer.apple.com) enrolled in Apple developer Program or Apple enterprise developer program.
+- You need to have a [Apple account](https://developer.apple.com) enrolled in Apple developer Program or Apple enterprise developer program.
 - Create a [distribution certificate](code-sign-ios.md#create-the-distribution-certificate) or [ad-hoc Provisioning Profile](code-sign-ios.md#create-an-ios-provisioning-profile) or enterprise provisioning profile.
 - Azure Active Directory subscription to [create Key Vault](/azure/key-vault/general/quick-create-portal).
 - Admin access for your tenant.

-Follow these steps to create Azure Key Valut and configure KeyVault URI:
+Follow these steps to create Azure Key Vault and configure KeyVault URI:

 1. Sign in to your tenent as an admin and create an Azure service principal for 1P AAD application: 4e1f8dc5-5a42-45ce-a096-700fa485ba20 (WrapKeyVaultAccessApp) by running the following script: <br>
 `Connect-AzureAD -TenantId <your tenant ID> New-AzureADServicePrincipal -AppId 4e1f8dc5-5a42-45ce-a096-700fa485ba20 -DisplayName "Wrap KeyVault Access App"`